aberke/coloring-book/README.md

 - Use Quicktime player to take screencast
 - Use Drop to GIF to convert .mov file to gif
+- Use ?animate URL param to auto animate things on the page upon page load

 ### Notes: